 39. Danger Dog

-Nowadays, you can buy Danger dog restaurants, street vendors, and sporting venues in Los Angeles, New York, San Diego, and San Francisco.
+No one knows for sure how this very cheap hot dog earns its interesting name.
+But one thing is certain: you can buy Danger dog in restaurants, street vendors, and sporting venues in Los Angeles, New York, San Diego, and San Francisco.

 Failure is impossible if you make this Danger Dog recipe.

-This type of hot dog is a type of finger food.
-It is native to Czech people who live in Texas, America.
+This type of hot dog is a type of finger food prepared by Czech people who live in Texas, America.
 People wrap the sausage in kolache dough.
 Modern versions of Klobasnek have other ingredients such as cheese, ham, eggs, and peppers.

 Most often, the toppings are onions, cheese, corn, and a mixture of ketchup and mayonnaise called “salsa golf”.
 It is best to enjoy it alongside French fries.